croquet/microverse/staging/docs/Rapier.md

 ```

-The `setup()` method of `CascadeActor` checks the `rapierType` and `rapierShape`, and creates a rigid body description and the collider description.
+The `setup()` method of `CascadeActor` checks the `rapierType` and `rapierShape`, and creates a rigid body description and a collider description.
 There are two `call`s to `"Rapier$RapierActor"`, which invoke the method defined in the Rapier behavior module.
-The last part of `setup()` adds a bit of interactive feature, and also the "kill plane".
+The last part of `setup()` adds a bit of an interactive feature, and also the "kill plane".
 The `translated()` method is called when the rigid body moves.
-The method checks the y-coodinates of the object, and then destroy itself when it fell out the simulation.
-When a position of a rigid body goes infinity, Rapier simulation crashes.
-So it is a good idea to have a bound in your simulation.
+The method checks the y-coodinates of the object, and then destroys itself when it falls out of the simulation.
+When a position of a rigid body goes to infinity, the Rapier simulation crashes.
+So it is a good idea to have a boundary in your simulation.

 ```JavaScript
         this.addEventListener("pointerTap", "jolt");